What is Swimmer's Ear?

 The ear canal may narrow as a result of ongoing outer ear infections.
 In difficult situations, the narrowing might result in hearing loss, and antibiotics are needed to treat it.

 Another consequence of outer ear infection caused by objects pushed into the ear is ruptured or perforated eardrums, which may cause excruciating discomfort.
-A momentary loss of hearing, ringing or buzzing in the ears, discharge, and bleeding from the ear are all symptoms.
+Other symptoms include momentary loss of hearing, ringing or buzzing in the ears, discharge, and bleeding from the ear.

-Necrotizing (malignant) otitis externa is a rare occurrence.
-This severe consequence causes the infection to spread to the bone and cartilage surrounding your ear canal.
+Necrotizing (malignant) otitis externa is rare.
+This severe condition causes the infection to spread to the bone and cartilage surrounding the ear canal.

 Adults who are at risk are those with compromised immune systems.
 It can be lethal if untreated.
 These symptoms, which are considered medical emergencies, including